renaissancekrishna/interview-homework/README.md

 Create a Lambda function that can be run on a regular schedule (Cloudwatch Events) that get the number of EC2 Instances running in an account that have a specific tag and put the results in an InfluxDB.

 ### Instructions
 Fork this repo to your personal GitHub account.
 After you have completed your function, email a link to your repository for review (an address will be provided to you).
+For convenience. , an InfluxDB Docker compose file is included to spin up the InfluxDB

 ## What You Will Need
 1. A GitHub account
 2. AWS Account
+3. Docker